 After some time, most bigger targets will block emails from Campaignion manually, but by then they'll already have a flooded inbox and you bet, they'll have got the message.

 But with the introduction of the DMARC policy we've needed to make some extra changes and get authenticated custom domains to be able to send complying emails.

 DMARC means "Domain-based Message Authentication, Reporting and Conformance" and is a validation system that aims to detect email spoofing (emails with a forged sender address) and to give spam a hard time.
 It provides a mechanism to allow receiving mail exchangers to check if the domain of the mailserver that sends out the emails, matches the domain specified in the email address of the 'From:' field and that neither email nor attachments have been modified on the way.

-The DMARC specification was published 2013 and it wasn't until mid 2015 when most big email providers like Gmail or Yahoo implemented the DMARC policy for receiving emails.
+The DMARC specification was published in 2013 and it wasn't until mid 2015 that most big email providers like Gmail or Yahoo implemented the DMARC policy for receiving emails.

 If the sending email server isn't allowed to handle emails of the domain www.mycampaignsite.com and tries to send an email from firstname.lastname@example.org to email@example.com - the receiving email server of some-evil.gov will detect it as spam and if working correctly, it won't place the email in the inbox.

-How does an DMARC complying email protest work?
+How does a DMARC complying email protest work?

-To get the email setup to work correctly, we get a subdomain such as subdomain.your-ngo-domain.org for your Campaignion installation, with specific DNS settings you got from us.
-Now, our email server is the official email server for this specific subdomain subdomain.your-ngo-domain.org (but not for your-ngo-domain.org) and hence, emails from it using this subdomain will be DMARC compliant.
+To get the email setup to work correctly, we get a subdomain such as subdomain.your-ngo-domain.org for your Campaignion installation, with specific DNS settings which you get from us.
+Now, our email server is the official email server for this specific subdomain - subdomain.your-ngo-domain.org (but not for your-ngo-domain.org) - and hence, emails from it using this subdomain will be DMARC compliant.